bigai-nlco/ReflectEvo/README.md

 ![Overall Pipeline](assets/overall.png)

-🔥 **Novel Pipeline for Self-Reflection Generation** We propose ReflectEvo for automatic self-reflection generation and curation, which is the first to explore *meta introspection* of SLMs.
+🔥 **Novel Pipeline for Self-Reflection Generation** : automatic self-reflection generation and curation, which is the first to explore *meta introspection* of SLMs.

-📝 **Large-Scale and Diverse Self-generated Reflection Dataset** We curate a comprehensive reflection training set ReflectEvo-460K from 17 source datasets spanning 10 tasks and domains including various reflection instructions and comparative samples.
+📝 **Large-Scale and Diverse Self-generated Reflection Dataset** : a comprehensive reflection training set *ReflectEvo-460K* from 17 source datasets spanning 10 tasks including various reflection instructions and comparative samples.

-🤔 **Learning Reflection Via Self-training** We develop four settings of reflection learning methods to effectively improve self-reflection and selfcorrection based on SFT and DPO, which significantly boost the reasoning abilities of SLMs as well as surpassing their stronger counterparts.
+🤔 **Learning Reflection Via Self-training**: four settings of reflection learning through self-reflection and self-correction based on SFT and DPO, which significantly boost the reasoning abilities of SLMs

 ## 📌Statistics of ReflectEvo-460K